Medicaid Planning, Trusts, Wills, & Powers of Attorney

 Did you know: Having the right estate planning documents while you are living is just as important as having the right paperwork for when you pass away?
 For example, everyone needs a General Durable Power of Attorney (also known as a Financial Power of Attorney) and a Health Care Power of Attorney (sometimes combined with a Living Will or Advanced Directive).
 This is especially important for senior citizens that are concerned with the costs of long-term care and high costs of care.
 These documents could be the difference in tens of thousands or even hundreds of thousands of dollars preserved for your care and comfort OR for your family.

-Crisis Nursing Home and Crisis Medicaid Planning
+Emergency Nursing Home and Crisis Medicaid Planning

+How to pay for the nursing home may keep you up at night, but we have answers.
 If a loved one is currently in or is needing to go into a nursing home, Fortified Elder Law can typically help save all assets to a healthy spouse or about half to a client’s family.
 This is a complicated process that requires an expert elder law attorney.
 If you’re considering applying for Medicaid, doing a Division of Assets, or a “spend down,” it’s best to reach out to our firm for advice before you apply.
 We can help!

 Wills & Trusts